rayan-rathore/Coffee-Machine-Python/README.md

 ☕ Indian Coffee Machine (Python)

-A console-based coffee machine simulation built using Python as part of my 100 Days of Code – Python learning journey.
+A console-based coffee machine simulation built using Python as part of my Python learning journey.

 This project simulates how a real coffee machine works by checking resources, handling payments, and serving different coffee drinks.